POSTED: 11 Oct 2023

 Hydroquinone and Rebound Hyperpigmentation

-As you can see, hydroquinone treatment is a double-edged sword.
-Although hydroquinone can significantly reduce hyperpigmentation, it also holds the potential to trigger the opposite effect if not used properly.This underpins the importance of careful use under the guidance of a medical professional.
+Hydroquinone treatment is therefore a double-edged sword.
+Although it can significantly reduce hyperpigmentation, it also has the potential to trigger the opposite effect if used incorrectly.
+This underlines the importance of careful use under the guidance of a medical professional.

-How To Prevent Rebound Hyperpigmentation
+How to Prevent Rebound Hyperpigmentation

 Preventing Hydroquinone Rebound Hyperpigmentation